-Closing the Gap: Test and Learn Overview
+Closing the Gap: Test and Learn Consultation

 Closing the Gap: Test and Learn is a new scheme from the National College of Teaching and Leadership providing grants for schools and teachers to get involved in rigorous research.
 The goal is to help improve the evidence-base for what works in closing the attainment gap (CTG) for disadvantaged pupils and also to stimulate robust research and development in schools.
 The scheme should also strengthen relationships between schools and higher education institutions.